 Why?
-Well, it would really be a short blog article if the answer was no.
+Well, it would really be a short blog article if the answer was no. More importantly, in the age of electronic communications, a hand written birthday card posted to them is likely to get noticed.

-More importantly as humans we’re social creatures.
+As humans we’re social creatures.
 It’s nice to be personally acknowledged and remembered even by those who we have professional relationships and friendships with.
 And let’s face it – no one has ever heard anyone of any age complain about being remembered.

 Like all client touch points, how effective your birthday wishes are, comes down to how well and with what intention you deliver them.